-Marisa Russello is a writer, editor, mental health advocate, & teacher.
+Marisa Russello is a writer, editor, mental health advocate & teacher.

-From the earliest time I picked up a pencil, I enjoyed scribbling on blank paper, whether drawing or imagining I was writing words.
+From the earliest time I picked up a pencil, I enjoyed scribbling on blank paper, whether drawing the next Picasso or imagining I was writing words.
 I've loved writing ever since, and my big dream became to publish a NYT Bestseller.
 (How hard could it be?)

 Today, I'm passionate about connecting with people through language and in a variety of other ways.
 This site focuses on my writing—both fiction and nonfiction—and editing.
 To find out about my other work, please visit my delightful LinkedIn page.